 Good Monday morning from Salt Lake City.
 Welcome to Utah’s must-read daily political news roundup.

-- The statewide caucus meetings for Utah Republicans and Democrats are tomorrow (3/20/2018)
+- 8 days until the statewide caucus meetings for Utah Republicans and Democrats (3/20/2018)

 Do you like podcasts?
 Give us a download!
 Listen to our interviews with Utah political newsmakers and “Bernick and Schott on politics” while you’re on the go.
 Hosts Bryan Schott and Bob Bernick have more than 60 years combined experience covering Utah politics, so they bring you knowledge and insight that’s unprecedented.
 You can subscribe using iTunes, Google Play, and Stitcher.

 Got a tip or story idea?
 Send me an email at [email protected].

 If you have friends or colleagues who would enjoy receiving this daily news rundown, tell them they can subscribe to our newsletter here.

 Here’s what’s driving the day:

 Utah’s like Trump’s policies, but don’t like him as a person